C-Section Recovery: Week-by-Week Healing Guide - Baby Chick

 C-section, cesarean section, or belly birth — however you relate to it — can be planned or unplanned.
-During a C-section, your doctor makes an incision into the skin, through the fat cells and connective tissue, and into the abdominal cavity.
-The abdominal muscles are gently separated, the bladder is moved out of the way, and an incision is made into the uterus so your baby can be guided out.
+During a C-section, your doctor makes an incision through several layers of tissue and into the uterus so your baby can be safely delivered.

 Key Takeaways